- Created: Saturday, 01 May 2010 14:58

 Note: Failure of a privately owned transponder is considered to be a mechanical failure of the kart and is not an allowable reason for re-qualification.
 Similarly, if a transponder, rental or private, falls off a kart, this is also considered a mechanical failure of the kart and will not be grounds for re-qualification.

 Each participant will draw a token at sign in (pea pick).
 The token number will determine the starting order of the first heat races, with the lowest number starting on the pole in the first heat and the highest number starting on the pole in the second heat.
+Alternatively, the starting positions for the first heat will be determined randomly by race officials, with the second heat positions being reversed.
+In this format, drivers assigned the pole position in one of the two heats may not choose to start at the opposite side of the track; only the earned pole sitter for the main has this choice.
 Points are assigned to the finishing position in each heat race.
 A combination of the heat race points will determine the driver’s starting position in the main event.
-If it is decided to run two heats and a main (i.e. no qualifying) and if no tokens were pulled at registration, the karts will line up by kart number for the first heat, and the formation inverted for the second heat.
 Novice (“X”) drivers will start at the back of the pack for the heats and main, but will be lined up in their qualifying/heat finish order (i.e. fastest ‘X’ driver first behind the main pack).
-Karts disqualified in the heat or qualifying for technical or on-track violations will line up at the back of the pack in the next event (heat or main), but in front of the ‘X’ drivers.
+Karts disqualified in either heat will line up at the back of the pack in the main race, but in front of the ‘X’ drivers.

 Each racer will be scored as they finish, whether member or non-member.
 For members, the points earned for the position finished will be the points awarded for the PKRA seasonal championship awards program.
 Scoring will be performed primarily by using the electronic scoring and timing system.
 Hand scoring will also be performed as back up in case of system failure.
 In the case of a discrepancy, hand scored results will be the official results.